mr-pennyworth/alfred-better-dictionaries/README.md

 Better search and live previews for built-in macOS dictionaries.

 ### Features
+ - IPA (phonetic) pronunciations:
+   Press `⌘↩` to hear the pronunciation.
  - In-Alfred live previews with colors that automatically adapt to Alfred's theme:
    ![](images/auto-theme.png)